Rome, Acts 28:17-31. Paul under house arrest – Rome for the first time.

 February AD60 – March AD62, (First Roman imprisonment) Acts 28:17-31.

 Paul, now a prisoner in Rome, was put under house arrest.
-Later he could move about, but then was arrested again AD67-AD68 and put to death, an event still some 5-8 years away at this point.
+Later he could move about but then was arrested again AD67-AD68 and put to death alongside Peter and his wife, an event still some 5-8 years away at this point.

-Paul had a number of meetings with the local Jews to explain to them and tried to convince them about Jesus from the Law of Moses and from the Prophets.
+Paul had a number of meetings with the local Jewish Community to explain to them and try to convince them about Jesus from the Law of Moses and from the Prophets and the writings.

-Paul now a old man had a wonderful unhindered time as he preached the kingdom of God and taught about the Lord Jesus Christ in the comfort of his own rented home.
+Paul, now an old man, had a wonderful unhindered time as he preached the kingdom of God and taught about the Lord Jesus Christ in the comfort of his own rented home.

 Paul Preaches at Rome Under Guard